 1 PERSONAL DATA

-1.1 ”Personal data" (as defined by the GDPR) means any information relating to an identifiable person who can be directly or indirectly identified in particular by reference to an identifier.
+1.1 ”Personal data" (as defined by the GDPR and the DPA18) means any information relating to an identifiable person who can be directly or indirectly identified in particular by reference to an identifier.
 This definition provides for a wide range of personal identifiers to constitute personal data, including name, identification number, location data or online identifier, reflecting changes in technology and the way organisations collect information about people.

 1.2 Personal data that can be used to identify you as an individual includes your:

 - email address